As far as I’m concerned, low carb casseroles really should their own food group, and this keto tuna casserole is here to prove it!!

 - 2 Cups Cabbage shredded

 - 3 - 5 Oz Cans Albacore Tuna drained

 - Preheat oven to 425 F.

-- Add butter to a large heat-safe skillet, over medium heat.
+- Add butter (2 tablespoons) to a large heat-safe skillet, over medium heat.

-- Add heavy cream, Tabasco, and thyme.
+- Add heavy cream (1 cup), Tabasco (1/2 teaspoon) and thyme (1 teaspoon).
 Reduce the heat so the cream comes to a gentle simmer (high heat will ruin the cream).
 Cook veggies in cream until the cream has reduced by half, and the white sauce coats the back of your spoon - about 15 minutes.

-- Stir in cabbage, and cook in cream until wilted - about 5 minutes,
+- Stir in shredded cabbage (2 cups), and cook in cream until wilted - about 5 minutes,

-- Remove skillet from heat, and add 1 cup of cheddar, green beans, and tuna.
+- Remove skillet from heat, and add cheddar (1 cup), diced green beans (1 cup) and Albacore Tuna (3-5 Oz Cans drained ).
 Stir to incorporate.

 - Taste test to see if it's salted to your taste.
 I usually add an additional 1/2 teaspoon of salt here.

-- Sprinkle with the remaining 2 cups of cheddar.
+- Sprinkle with the remaining cheddar (2 cups).